 Introduction

 Providing immersive voice and audio services by end-user devices is becoming more and more practicable with the development of 4G/5G technologies.
 Related requirements have been investigated in 3GPP TR 22.891.
-Several use cases for VR are envisioned in TR 26.918, and for these cases the corresponding audio capturing system are generally considered.
+Several use cases for VR are envisioned in TR 26.918, in these cases, the corresponding audio capturing system are generally considered.
 As such, capturing capability is crucial for making truly immersive voice and audio experiences.

-Due to physical constraints on their outline shapes and sizes, the end-user devices are usually configured with different numbers of microphones and also different microphone setup configurations, hence different audio capturing capabilities are expected.
-Based on this, the present document gives diverse audio capturing system.
+Due to physical constraints on their outline shapes and sizes, end-user devices are usually configured with varying numbers of microphones and different microphone setup configurations.
+Therefore, different audio capturing capabilities are expected.
+Based on this, the present document provides a diverse audio capturing system.

 1 Scope

-The goal of the FS_DaCED is to study diverse audio capturing methods and applicable audio formats for the end-user device considering the current physical and software constraints the scope of the work is shown in Figure 1-1.
+The goal of this technical report is to study diverse audio capturing methods and applicable audio formats for the end-user device, considering the current physical and software constraints.
+The scope of the work is shown in Figure 1-1.